ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 calling it (it can be `int` if called with `int`, `str` if called with `str`, etc.).
 This is probably a design mistake.
 In such cases, use a normal specific type (or `Any`) if the function isn't meant to be generic.
-Use `TypeVar` only for functions that really need to be generic.
+Use type variable only for functions that really need to be generic.

 ### Practice: Use Descriptive Type Variable Names for Clarity